loader

 SAT Reading Test: Content Areas

-• Sub-domains of the History/Social Studies domain include the Social Science and Founding Documents/Great Global Conversation categories of literature.
+3. Sub-domains of the History/Social Studies domain include the Social Science and Founding Documents/Great Global Conversation categories of literature.
 Information and concepts from the social sciences, such as anthropology, communication studies, economics, education, human geography, law, linguistics, politics, psychology, and sociology, are included in the Social Science subarea.
 Graphs and paired readings are common in social science articles.
-Some questions will have you draw conclusions about the connections between different parts of the image, while others will have you compare and contrast the interconnections between sections presented in pairs.
-Included in the Founding Documents/Great Global Conversations is both classic and contemporary works by American and international authors who are wrestling with political, legal, social, moral, and ethical issues in an effort to answer the simple but profound question, "How should we live together?"
+Some questions will have you conclude the connections between different parts of the image, while others will have you compare and contrast the interconnections between sections presented in pairs.
+Included in the Founding Documents/Great Global Conversations is both classic and contemporary works by American and international authors who are wrestling with political, legal, social, moral, and ethical issues to answer the simple but profound question, "How should we live together?"
 Texts from the Great Global Conversation and the Founding Documents are sometimes paired together.

-• The exam does not need you to memorise the specific names of these groups, but doing so will help you better understand the material presented in the passage.
+5. The exam does not need you to memorize the specific names of these groups, but doing so will help you better understand the material presented in the passage.

 The SAT Reading Test: Information and Ideas

-• First, you'll need to read carefully to answer questions that require you to either pick out specific facts and details from the text or to develop your own conclusions based on what you know about the subject matter.
+1. First, you'll need to read carefully to answer questions that require you to either pick out specific facts and details from the text or develop your conclusions based on what you know about the subject matter.
 The questions may require you to extrapolate from the text to a different circumstance that is conceptually similar.

-• Third, you'll need to be able to determine the key concepts and topics of the text in order to answer the questions on this section.
+3. Third, you'll need to be able to determine the key concepts and topics of the text to answer the questions in this section.

-• Fourth, you will be asked to summarise a text or a section of a passage and answer questions on whether or not your summary is an effective summary.
+4. Fourth, you will be asked to summarise a text or a section of a passage and answer questions on whether or not your summary is effective.

 The SAT Reading Test: Rhetoric